mina-taraghi/SANER2024ReplicationPackage/README.md

 ---
 ## Affinity Diagram:

-Contains a text file containing the link to the affinity diagrams for challenges, benefits and root causes (RQ1 and RQ2) on Miro.
-A picture of the high-level structure of the affinity diagrams is also included.
+1. Contains a text file containing the link to the affinity diagrams for challenges, benefits and root causes (RQ1 and RQ2) on Miro.
+2. A picture of the high-level structure of the affinity diagrams is also included.
 ---
 ## Charts:
+Contains:

-Contains sunburst diagrams showing the categories and subcategores for challenges, benefits and root causes (RQ1 and RQ2), as well as some line charts for trends for RQ3.
-The dicrectory others also contains some extra bar charts that are self-explanatory.
+1. sunburst diagrams showing the categories and subcategories for challenges, benefits and root causes (RQ1 and RQ2),
+2. Some line charts for trends for RQ3.
+3. The dicrectory others also contains some extra bar charts that are self-explanatory.
 ---
 A file containing two extra examples related to section III-C-3, showing examples of questions that could have been asked in a more precise category but has been asked in the beginner category.